dcoshea/NewWolfLives/README.md

   it is hard to aim when using the 3D weapon models.
 Set the cvar "crosshair_enabled" to 0 to disable it.
-The cvars "crosshair_outer_radius", "crosshair_inner_radius", "crosshair_thickness" and "crosshair_alpha" can be used to customise its appearance.
+The cvars "crosshair_outer_radius", "crosshair_inner_radius", "crosshair_thickness", "crosshair_alpha" and "crosshair_bonus_scale" can be used to customise its appearance.
 * Automap enhancements:
   * Whereas the automap was previously either visible or hidden, there is now a third possible state: visible but partially transparent.